EOSIO/eos/contracts/eosio.system/README.md

    - this special action is triggered when a block is applied by the given producer and cannot be generated from any other source.
 It is used to pay producers and calculate missed blocks of other producers.

-   - producer pay is deposited into the prodcer's stake balance and can be withdrawn over time.
+   - producer pay is deposited into the producer's stake balance and can be withdrawn over time.

    - if blocknum is the start of a new round this may update the active producer config from the producer votes.